 In past years, I've made two fairy houses, both with a wood grain effect on the surface of the house.
 The one I made for JenniferMaker was made using a Tim Holtz wood embossing folder on strips of paper to simulate bark.

-But for the other Spring blossom fairy house, I designed a wood grain debossed pattern on my Cricut.
+But for the other Spring blossom fairy house, I designed a wood grain debossed pattern on my Cricut that you can use.

 Both of these techniques are time-consuming - very effective, but time-consuming.
 So I just went with a very simple painted pattern on the base of one Poinsettia Fairy house.
 We're making easy crafts this month.
 The roof is the most appealing aspect of the house so that is what people notice the most.